deleonab/CI-CD-pipeline-Jenkins/README.md

 ![deploy prod](./images/deploy-prod4.png)

-This job will be triggered by the build_website job and will only fire if the build on staging is successful.
+This job (deploy_prod) will be triggered by the build_website job and will only fire if the build on staging is successful.

 #### We shall now go into Build_website configuration to set up the post build actions.

 - Go to build_website job

 ![deploy prod](./images/deploy-prod5.png)

+#### If we try to access port 80 on the public IP of our production server, it can't be reached and we are unable to connect